-What Is CHOCH in Trading?
+What Is CHOCH in ICT Trading?

 The concept of CHOCH in trading often emerges with Smart Money entering the market, resulting in a significant reversal in trend direction.